 If you find yourself outside the UK and want to watch the Premier League coverage you pay for at home, don't worry about geo-blockers on your account – simply grab a 100% risk-free ExpressVPN trial for 30 days and follow the instructions above to live stream the action.

-- More sport: how to watch an F1 live stream
+- Related: how to watch an FA Cup live stream of every round

 How to get a FREE Premier League live stream: watch EPL 2020/21 soccer online in Canada